 Materials: PowerPoint or handouts of photocopied textbook dialogue with parts removed.

-Lower-level text books contain many dialogues but their effectiveness is reduced when students don’t have to listen to their partner in order to successfully complete their role.
-An easy solution to this is to use dialogue substitution which provide the dialogues with key elements missing (comparatives for example).
-Or, you may want to try it out with giving directions as well.
+Lower-level textbooks contain many dialogues but their effectiveness is reduced when students don’t have to listen to their partners in order to successfully complete their roles.
+An easy solution to this is to use dialogue substitution which provides the dialogues with key elements missing (comparatives or infinitives and gerunds for example).
+Or, you may want to try it with giving directions as well.

 You may want or need to scaffold this activity by providing a list of possible words, phrases, or grammar patterns that could be used to fill the gaps.
 Alternatively, you can make the activity more difficult or realistic by allowing students to complete the dialogue using any language that makes sense, even if it hasn’t been presented in that lesson.